infernet-h2020/DCAlign/README.md

 ### Algorithm parameters

 The last implementation of `DCAlign` performs an annealing scheme of the update equations by increasing the value of `β` within the iterations.
 It stops when the approximate marginal probabilities are sufficiently concentrated.
-To tune the annealing scheme and the dispersion of the marginals, one can modify the increment `Δβ` (default: 0.05) performed each `Δt` (default: 10) iterations and the threshold probability `thP` (default: 0.30).
-See LINK for further details.
+To tune the annealing scheme and the dispersion of the marginals, one can modify the increment `Δβ` (default: 0.05), the frequency of the annealing, performed each `Δt` (default: 10) iterations, and the threshold probability `thP` (default: 0.30).
+See [bioRxiv](https://biorxiv.org/cgi/content/short/2022.05.18.492471v1) for further details.